 When used according to the prescription provided by a doctor, some people are able to avoid developing an addiction to benzos.
-However, over time, this can change, especially if your tolerance increases rapidly.
+However, this can change over time, especially if your tolerance increases rapidly.

 This can lead to symptoms of benzo addiction.
 Symptoms include the following:

 In some situations, benzos can also cause an overdose when too much is taken in a short period of time.
-Other signs of benzo addiction include using more than prescribed, using a prescription not written for you, and thinking about using all of the time.
+Other signs of benzo addiction include using more than prescribed, using a prescription not written for you, and thinking about using it all the time.
 It is never safe to drink alcohol when taking benzos.

 If you’ve been prescribed this medication, it’s not safe to simply stop using it.
-Rather, turn to a therapist to determine if you are abusing this drug.
+Instead, turn to a therapist to determine if you are abusing this drug.
 You may benefit from a benzo addiction treatment program if you have cravings or withdrawal symptoms when not using them.
 If your benzo prescription is no longer working for you, that may be an indication that you need treatment as well.
 A BZD drug test can help determine the extent of your dependency.

 It is not common for people who are using these drugs according to their doctor’s prescription to develop an addiction.
 While it can happen, your doctor is likely to change your medications or dosage to help you avoid this from occurring.
-If you don’t have dependence, don’t stop using just because of the risk, especially since the treatment these drugs offer can be important to your mental health.
+If you don’t have dependence, don’t stop using just because of the risk, especially since the treatment these drugs offer can be crucial to your mental health.
 Instead, work with your doctor when you suspect benzo addiction is occurring.

 Our benzo addiction treatment program in Boston is designed to empower your recovery.
 We utilize modern and innovative techniques and provide you with a welcoming, positive environment.
 We’re here to support you with our sober houses for men and women and comprehensive support through benzo addiction rehab.
 Some of the programs we offer include: